William Shakespeare is arguably England’s most famous poet, playwright, and actor. He was born in 1564 in Stratford-upon-Avon.

 5. The Theatre Playhouse, Scheduled Monument

 The remains of The Theatre were revealed following initial indications of an Elizabethan playhouse from trenches in 2008.
-In 2016 The Theatre was scheduled, coinciding with the 400th anniversary of Shakespeare’s death.
+The Theatre was scheduled in 2016, coinciding with the 400th anniversary of Shakespeare’s death.

-It was built in 1576-7 and is the earliest known example of a polygonal playhouse in London.
+It was built between 1576 and 1577 and is the earliest known example of a polygonal playhouse in London.
 Comparable to The Globe, its design was inspired by classical Roman theatres, with three tiers of galleries and an open yard into which extended a raised stage.

-It is thought that Shakespeare’s ‘Hamlet’ was premiered there in 1596 with Richard Burbage as the lead.
+It is thought that Shakespeare’s ‘Hamlet’ premiered there in 1596 with Richard Burbage as the lead.

 6. The George Inn, Grade I